 Your pharmacy simply needs your permission to do this.
 Arrange this with your pharmacy.

-Requesting at Reception or by telephoning the practice.
+Requesting on MyGP app or by telephoning the practice.

 Alternatively, you may post your request with a stamped addressed envelope.
 All repeat prescriptions are generated by our computer and this will inform you when you need to see the doctor for review of your medication, usually every 6 months.
 This is because we believe that patients on long term medication should be seen regularly.

 Can I order my repeat prescription when I see my GP?